sohelaman/dotfiles/README.md

 # Lazy Do Such Things

-## Shell Scripts
+## Shell Shortcuts
 **For Debian and derivatives.**
 **Requires superuser.**

 ****************************************************************************************
-Terminal command are shown with starting '$'.
+Terminal commands are shown with starting '$'.
 Exclude '$' while copying.
 ****************************************************************************************

 ### Install
-First cd to *lazy_do_so* directory and enter following commands,
+Download source, 'cd' to *lazy_do_so* directory and enter following commands,
 ```shell
 $ chmod +x install.sh
 $ ./install.sh